prasanth92934/expensetracker/README.md

 - Chart.js for beautiful visualizations
 - Tailwind CSS for the styling system
 - All other open-source libraries used in this project

-## Support

-For support, email saibharadwaja18@gmail.com or open an issue in the repository.